Blog Cloud Native

 Monolithic Approach vs Microservices Approach

-Microservices let each part of an app scale independently.
+Microservices are a vital component of Cloud Native architecture that lets each part of an app scale independently.
 This boosts agility and cuts deployment times.

 By using microservice, you can effectively build your software and develop a delivery process.
-Microservices make it possible to develop your application in small services, which are completely independent.
+Microservices make it possible to develop your application in small services which are entirely independent.

 Microservices are loose and communicate with each other through well-defined APIs.

-Teams can own their services, deploy them independently and efficiently, because they are designed to be small.
+Teams can own their services and deploy them independently and efficiently because they are designed to be small.

 For instance: A food delivery platform might have three services.
 An order management service, a restaurant service, and a delivery tracking service.